Alpha Industries: Vietnam War

 When the Vietnam War ended, Alpha made the rounds through army surplus stores.
-The only changes Alpha would make over the next 20 years for the public market were in the color of the jackets.

 In 1970, Alpha Industries started to cater to the consumer market.
 In the 1970s, the Department of Defense deemed it necessary to equip every man with separate clothing for every possible weather scenario they could encounter.
 This meant a busy period for manufacturers like Alpha.
 Because DOD contracts were given preferably to small companies, Alpha did not want to risk increasing its employment to more than 500 workers, so new subcontracting groups were created, like Summit Apparel and Benton Manufacturing.
 With a move to a larger factory in 1980, Alpha was able to devote whole buildings to single types of jackets.
 The new factory saw the production of 550,000 field jackets per year.

 End of Cold War

 Alpha soon began to sell commercially.
 By this time Alpha had dabbled in commercial sales in between DOD contracts through subcontracted groups such as Dobbs Apparel.

 In 1982, Samuel Gelber died at the age of 67 and left the company to his wife Mildred with the assistance of John Niethammer and her son-in-law Alan Cirker.
 The new management expanded the commercial side of its business.

 The Reagan administration called for an increase in DOD spending which exceeded 1.8 billion dollars in textile alone.
 Alpha became the leading producer of the new CWU 36/P and 45/P Nomex flight jackets which replaced the MA-1 bomber jacket, and the Gore-Tex systems which replaced the parkas.

 By the mid-1980s Alpha found that some of their products were envied by foreign military groups and were recommended to military attachés by the United States Defense Logistics Agency (DLA).
-In deals that required foreign groups to purchase through American manufacturers Alpha found itself with new customer bases in other countries.
+In deals that required foreign groups to purchase through American manufacturers, Alpha found itself with new customer bases in other countries.

 The end of the Cold War brought the Peace Dividend and by the early 1990s, DOD spending had decreased by 75%.
 Liberalization of trade barriers and a reduction of duties also led to a breakdown in the American apparel industry.
 Those factors highly threatened to end Alpha Industries.
 The Gulf War and Iraq War did not noticeably increase the demand for military apparel.
 The military's focus became on technology and electronics that would reduce the use of human life.
 Therefore, Alpha turned more and more to the commercial sale of its products.